Search engine optimization (SEO) is still a complex topic.

 From link building to on-page SEO to content marketing and every method in between.

 Last year, we provided direct insights into just how effective SEO and different SEO tactics can be with a series of SEO statistics.

-Without further ado, here are the XX SEO stats you need to know.
+Without further ado, here are the 26 SEO stats you need to know.

 Last year we talked about how SEO can help you capitalize on how the majority of online experiences start.
 It still holds true: search engines probably aren’t going anywhere for a while.

 While paid search and social media are great ways to grow your business, organic search drives the most traffic.